GSJets33/odin-recipes/README.md

-My first project using git and HTML to create a recipe website that has multiple pages for the recipies and interconnections between them.
+This is my first project using git and HTML to create a recipe website.
+This site has multiple pages for recipies and includes links to move between them.